govex/SinglePaged/sections/part_1.md

 ## Step 5: Assess risk of historic bias ##
 Understanding that bias will exist at the forefront of this conversation will benefit you as well as your algorithm’s consumers.
 This will allow you to direct your energy toward ensuring these biases are minimized.
 The goal is to improve upon your current practice.

-> Note: Please see the Appendix for detailed background on this important topic.
+> Note: Please see [Appendix B: Background for Bias](appendices#appendix-b-background-for-bias) for detailed background on this important topic.

 In this toolkit, we draw a distinction between:
 * Societal biases derived from historically biased data (due to discrimination, historical legacy, unfair policies, etc.) and